Materiality and Stakeholder Engagement

 To conduct our 2017 materiality assessment, we engaged with a number of stakeholders from across our business units: Molson Coors Canada, MillerCoors in the U.S., Molson Coors Europe and Molson Coors International.
 We identified the stakeholder groups most relevant and influential to Molson Coors, which included: Regulators/Government bodies; Industry Groups; Customer/Retailers; Suppliers; Investors and NGO partners, and collected a list of the highest priority stakeholders from all our local teams.
 From this group, we sent a survey to over 300 external organizations, asking them to rank in order 24 issues they felt were most important to Molson Coors for the next 3-5 years.
 We received over 100 responses and a representative sample from across our global footprint.

 We will continue to systematically engage with our stakeholders on a regular basis to keep a pulse on the changing sustainability landscape and their expectations of us as a company.
-We believe collaborative engagement, such as roundtables and meetings allow us to continuously assess our stakeholders’ changing needs and concerns.
-Additionally, we intend to refresh the assessment and undertake a formal assessment of our most relevant issues every 3-5 years to understand if our material opportunities and risks have shifted.
+While we intend to undertake a formal assessment of our most relevant sustainability issues every 3-5 years, we believe collaborative and continuous engagements, such as ongoing discussions, roundtables and meetings allow us to consistently assess our stakeholders’ needs and concerns.